 I have just had an unexpected but incredible insight into the alternate possibilities that my brain might be capable of or that others might naturally possess.

 I recently had to have a heart ablation.
-This procedure is undertaken in order to correct an irregular heartbeat.
-It involves the burning or freezing of some of the heart tissue in order to enable it to better maintain a steady rhythm.
+This procedure is performed to correct an irregular heartbeat.
+It involves burning or freezing some of the heart tissue to help it better maintain a steady rhythm.

-• The day after my procedure I struggled to read and write.
-The individual letters were all mixed up meaning that it was difficult to make sense of them.
+- The day after my procedure, I struggled to read and write.
+The individual letters were all mixed up, making it difficult to make sense of them.

 It was all very worrying.
 I had not been warned about any of this.
 I wondered whether any permanent damage had been done; I wondered what my future would look like.